Does Medicare Cover Dental Implants

 Does Medicare Cover Dental Implants?
 Yes, But…

-Original Medicare, which is Part A and part B does not cover routine dental services.
+Original Medicare, which is Part A and Part B does not cover routine dental services.
 This plan only covers essential dental services.

 Medicare Part C is also known as Medicare Advantage coverage.
 This coverage provides additional benefits that Original Medicare does not cover.
 There may be other benefits beyond Part A or Part B. Therefore, make sure to review all options carefully.